drzeeshanahmed/IntelliGenes/README.md

 # IntelliGenes

+This is the CLI implementation of _IntelliGenes_.
+A GUI version is available in the intelligenes-gui branch.

 IntelliGenes is a Python-based portable pipeline that addresses challenges arising from the cascading volume of genomics datasets being created that require interpretation.
 IntelliGenes serves as a comprehensive toolkit, fitting cutting-edge algorithms for discovering disease-associated biomarkers and patient prediction to users’ unique cohorts.
 IntelliGenes integrates demographics with genomics, facilitating investigations that consider both variables simultaneously.
 With IntelliGenes, we introduce I-Genes Scores, our novel metric for understanding the relevance of biomarkers in disease prediction engines.

 _IntelliGenes_ can be installed through our GitHub using the terminal.
 Follow the provided steps to install IntelliGenes and the package’s dependencies: